top of page

 "Thy Kingdom Come".
 Firstly, this implies a choice.

-We see from Cain that man would seek to establish his own version of the Kingdom of God that would compete for the hearts and minds of men concerning eternal salvation.
+We see from Cain that man would seek to establish his own version of the Kingdom of God that would compete for the hearts and minds of men.
 And how would one distinguish between the Kingdom of God that our Heavenly Father is about to introduce and the one that man has already done?
 The answer: Truth, by necessity, incorporating submission to His timing (2Sam.
 7:28; Ps.
 119:160; Jn.
 17:17; cf. Jn.
 15:3; Eph.
 6:12).

 Rev 11:15-17 (TCENT) Then the seventh angel sounded his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign forever and ever.”
 (16) And the twenty-four elders, who sit on their thrones before the throne of God, fell on their faces and worshiped God, (17) saying, “We give thanks to you, O Lord God, the Almighty, who is and who was, because you have taken your great power and begun to reign.